torquebox/torquebox.org/news/2011-07-08-the-future-is-now.md

 <pre class="syntax ruby">def recharge_battery
   until battery.fully_charged?
     battery.charge_some
-    TorqueBox::Messaging::FutureResponder.status = battery.current_charge
+    future.status = battery.current_charge
   end
 end</pre>

-**Wait, what?
-I'm setting a class variable?!?** Not really, no. The `status=` method on [FutureResponder] actually uses a `FutureResponder` instance that is stored as a thread-local variable.
-Since an asynchronous task in TorqueBox runs in its own thread to completion, there is no danger of this instance being accessed by multiple task executions.
-However, if your task spins up its own threads, you are on your own.

-But back to the task at hand - getting the status from the Future.
-The `status=` call above queues up the statuses that you give it, so you can call it as many times as you want.
+The only real change we made was to add a call to **`future.status=`**.
+The `future.status=` call queues up the statuses that you give it, so you can call it as many times as you want.
 To access those statuses from the Future, simply call its `status` method:

 <pre class="syntax ruby">future = @aerocar.recharge_battery